javonesm89/ttt-8-turn-nyc-fasttrack-082419/README.md

 A turn of Tic Tac Toe is composed of the following routine:

 1. Asking the user for their move by position 1-9.
-2. Receiving the user input.
+2. Receiving the user input. #gets.chomp or #gets.strip
 3. Convert position to an index.
 4. If the move is valid, make the move and display the board to the user.
 5. If the move is invalid, ask for a new move until a valid move is received.